mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Project.md

 ### Domain Errors

 - **Not Found** when the project cannot be found
+- **Allowed Member Not Found** when the allowed member cannot be found
 - **Not Private** when the project is not private
 - **Already Allowed Member** when the user is already an allowed member of the project